jlettvin/rpna/README.md

 which compiles into locally specialized code to distribute load.
 The client can perform follow-on operations like display.

+Data arrays may be accessed using coordinates so that convolution and correlation may be performed on data other than the center.

 ### Example: (human.rpn module)

     "Capture desktop, apply human optics filter, display retinal image of desktop.